Manage & Deploy Applications

 Push the Image to Sixfab Registry

-Log in to Sixfab Connect → Registry and locate your username at the top of the page.
+Log in to Sixfab Connect, navigate to the Registry page, and locate your username at the top of the page.

 Set Your Registry Password

-If you have not yet set your registry password, click Reset Password on the Sixfab Registry page and follow the on-screen instructions.
+If you have not set a registry password yet, click Reset Password on the Registry page and follow the on-screen instructions.

-The password will only be displayed once.
+The password is displayed only once.
 Save it securely before closing the dialog.
+If lost, use the Reset Password button to generate a new one.

 Log in to the Registry